MicrosoftDocs/ai-builder/ai-builder-docs/flow-text-recognition.md

 > ![Text recognition flow example](media/text-flow-example2.png "Text recognition flow example")

 Congratulations!
 You've created a flow that uses a text recognition model.
 You can continue to build on this flow until it suits your needs.
-Select **Save** on the top right, and then select **Test** to try out your flow.
+Select **Save** in the upper-right corner, and then select **Test** to try out your flow.